-- Head injuries sustained by children while playing sports needs to be taken seriously.
+- Head injuries sustained by children while playing sports need to be taken very seriously.
 Parents and coaches should take preventative measures including educating themselves about signs and symptoms of concussions and the policies for sports injuries within their sports league.
 A child with an undiagnosed concussion can be at risk for brain damage and potential disability.
-A child that displays any of symptoms listed below should be taken to the hospital immediately.
+A child that displays any of the symptoms listed below should be taken to the hospital immediately.

 - a change in level of alertness

 - a bad headache